Antix-Development/UpAndDownTheRiver/ReadMe.md

 - Implemented custom cursors to assist the visually impaired among us.
 Not looking at you in particular Papa Bob.

+- Implemented a feature to let the scorekeeper adjust a players score if they made a boo-boo.

-- The '-' that was displayed when a player did not get their claimed number of tricks has been changed to '|-|' so it looks a bit more like a ladder when they fail many times in a row :D
+- The '-' that was displayed when a player did not get their claimed number of tricks has been changed to '|-|' so it looks a bit more like a ladder when players fail many times in a row :D

 - Contextmenus, and dragging & dropping elements disabled inside application.